 Since so many factors affect the way an individual will recover after a TBI, it is very difficult to make predictions about their overall recovery.
 Even more challenging is the evaluation of the long-term effects.
 Depending on the severity of the injury, victims will experience varying levels of impairment lasting for different lengths of time.
 Some effects of TBI may never go away.

-Some people with a moderate to severe brain injury experience a variety of cognitive impairments, such as difficulty speaking and concentrating.
+Some people with a moderate to severe brain injury experience a variety of cognitive impairments that stay with them for the duration of their lives.

 - Difficulty concentrating for long periods of time